Coelll/configurational_files/README.md

 .xinitrc
 --------
 ```
-File, used by X11 (if I recall that correctly) and iside
+File, used by X11 (if I recall that correctly) and inside
 there is also some config scripts and variables which will
 make the experience much better and lighter.
 ```